shikaan/x86-64-asm-intro/docs/01-hello-world.md

 In this guide, we will use _x86-64 assembly_ which can be assembled and executed on most personal computers.
 This choice should ease running and tinkering with the snippets along the way.

 For historical reasons, there are two "flavors" of the x64-64 assembly syntax: one called _Intel_ and the other is called _AT&T_.
-The former is more in vogue in Windows circles, the latter, is instead more adopted in UNIX-land.

 > [!TIP]
 > You can read up on the differences between Intel and AT&T syntax [here](https://imada.sdu.dk/u/kslarsen/dm546/Material/IntelnATT.htm).
 If it's your absolute first time with assembly, it might be a little too early to make sense of it.
 Feel free to come back to this link in a couple of lessons.